Toeffe3/vscode-asm-syntaxhighlight/README.md

 ## Known Issues

-Too early to care for issues - the software do not work as intended yet.
+This is a bare bone extension in its current state, many features still lack and bugs is likly to appere.
+Please check issues tab in the GitHub repository.

 ## Release Notes

-### [unreleased] 0.0.1
+### [available] 0.2.1
 * No optimazation
-* Support for file-extensions
+* Syntax highlighting in adequeade state

 ### [unreleased] 0.1.1
 * No optimazation
 * Syntax highlighting implemented

+### [unreleased] 0.0.1
+* No optimazation
+* Support for file-extensions